 It was yet another "SNL" sketch that lead to Robert being offered a job on "the only sitcom [he] ever would've wanted to write for," "Seinfeld."

 When Jerry Seinfeld hosted "Saturday Night Live," he brought along former "SNL" writer and "Seinfeld" co-creator Larry David.
 Robert wrote a sketch called "Stand Up and Win," which featured three Seinfeld-like contestants answer rhetorical questions like, "I know, who are these people?"

 The bit went over great, Robert told Howard, and Larry ended up offering him a job.
 Unfortunately, due to health issues surround his father, Robert had to pass.

 Matthew Broderick's Nudist Colony Sketch

 Howard also brought up one of his favorite bits that Robert Smigel ever wrote, which starred Matthew Broderick, Dana Carvey, and Jon Lovitz at a nude beach.

-"I wrote it with Conan and Greg Daniels, but yeah, it was my idea," Smigel told Howard.
+"I wrote it with Conan and Greg Daniels, but yeah, it was my idea," Robert told Howard.

-The bit, Smigel, explained, was inspired by a real trip he took with his wife to the Bahamas, during which he found himself talking with a nude man who actually very well endowed.
-The four-minute sketch included the word "penis" over one hundred times and wound up being written about in the New York Times.
+The bit, Robert explained, was inspired by a real trip he took with his wife to the Bahamas, during which he found himself talking with a very well endowed nude man.
+The four-minute sketch included the word "penis" over one hundred times and wound up being written about in The New York Times.